The Representational Status of Deep Learning Models: Conclusion

-This result exposes a potential epistemic risk associated with attempts to interpret DLMs as fine-grained representational models, as such attempts suffer from being either highly under-determined or unfalsifiable.
+This result exposes a potential epistemic risk associated with attempts to semantically interpret DLMs as representational$_\text{rel}$ models in a world-directed manner, as such attempts suffer from being either highly under-determined and unfalsifiable.
 This means that, as of now, the direct interpretation of deep learning model parameters for scientific as explanations is not epistemically justified.
 However, and importantly, this does not mean that deep learning cannot aid in furthering scientific discovery \cite{duede2022deep}.
-For instance, predictions made on the basis of DLMs can serve as data used for the evaluation or extension of certain theories \cite{devries2018deep}, supply researchers with novel intuitions concerning the behavior of specific systems \cite{wang2019massive}, or simply bypass computational roadblocks on the way to discovery \cite{senior2020improved}.
-In short, while we have no good reason to believe that deep learning models stand in fine-grained representational relation to the world, this does not mean that their behavior \cite{rahwan2022machine} and astonishing predictive capacities cannot be leveraged as a means to deeper, more fundamental scientific understanding \cite{wimsatt1987false}.\\
+For instance, predictions made on the basis of DLMs can serve as data used for the evaluation, extension, or even knowledge of certain theories \cite{devries2018deep,duede2024apriori}, supply researchers with novel intuitions concerning the behavior of specific systems \cite{wang2019massive}, or simply bypass computational roadblocks on the way to discovery \cite{senior2020improved}.
+In short, while we have no good reason to believe that deep learning models stand in highly decomposable representational$_\text{rel}$ relations to the world, this does not mean that their behavior \cite{rahwan2022machine} and astonishing predictive capacities cannot be leveraged as a means to deeper, more fundamental scientific understanding \cite{wimsatt1987false}.